angeline-messenger/.github/profile/README.md

 - Chapters (under 1600 characters)
 - Verses (Individual and ranges)
 ## Supported Translations
-The translation can be specified by appending it's respective abbreviation at the end of any valid request (e.g. Matthew 4:19 NASB).
+The translation can be specified by appending it's respective abbreviation to the end of any valid request (e.g. Matthew 4:19 NASB).
 The following is a list of the currently supported translations organized by language:
 - Dutch (NL):
   - De Statenvertaling (DSV)
 - English (EN):